I’ve stayed in countless hotels in China over the years.

 You’ve got my pick

-As I mentioned, Trip is my favorite as it’s widely used and accepted in China, it’s the easiest to use, and you can use it for bullet train bookings which most of the others don’t offer.
+As I mentioned, Trip is by far my favorite as it’s widely used and accepted in China, it’s the easiest to use, and you can use it for bullet train bookings which most of the others don’t offer.

 Have an amazing stay in China.
 And don’t forget your VPN.